Doctor of Physical Therapy Program

 Our graduates help patients improve health outcomes while making a competitive salary.

-Our personalize education helps ensure that our students graduate on time and are well prepared to start their careers.
+Our personalized education helps ensure that our students graduate on time and are well prepared to start their careers.

 Our doctor of physical therapy students get plenty of hands-on and community-based experience during their time on campus.